WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 $Var_{\mu}(P_t f)\leq e^{-2t/C} Var_{\mu}(f)$.

-## How to identify the Poincare constant
+## How to identify the Poincaré constant

 Despite the appealing formulation, identifying the best constant $C>0$ is in general not easy.
 In this blog, we will show a method for determining a crude estimate of such a constant.